TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 11/1 Chronicles 11.16.md

 ---

-And David was then in the stronghold, and the garrison of the Philistines was then in Beth-lehem.
+David was then in the stronghold, and the garrison of the Philistines was then in Bethlehem.